-allowed portion of the Poincaré surface (see Fig. 11c).
-Beyond this energy, chaotic sections are supported on increasingly narrow bands (see Fig. 11e).
-This progression towards regular sections is expected since the system acquires an additional conserved quantity in the limit $E \to \infty$.
-To quantify these observations, we find the 'fraction of chaos' f by exploiting the feature that the density of points in chaotic sections is roughly uniform for all energies on the ' $\varphi_1 = 0$ ' surface (this is not true for most other Poincaré surfaces).
-Thus f is estimated by calculating the fraction of the area of the Hill region covered by chaotic sections (see Appendix C and Fig. 12).
+system acquires an additional conserved quantity in the limit $E \rightarrow \infty$ .
+To quantify these observations, we find the "fraction of chaos" f by exploiting the feature that the density of points in chaotic sections is roughly uniform for all energies on the " $\varphi_1 = 0$ " surface (this is not true for most other Poincaré surfaces).
+Thus, f is estimated by calculating the fraction of the area of the Hill region covered by chaotic sections (see Appendix B and Fig. 12).

-The near absence of chaos is reflected in f approximately vanishing for $E \lesssim 3.8$.
-There is a rather sharp transition to chaos around $E \approx 4$ ($f \approx 4\%$, 20% and 40% at E = 3.85, 4 and 4.1; see lower inset of Fig. 12).
-This is a bit unexpected from the viewpoint of KAM theory and might encode a novel mechanism by which KAM tori break down in this system.
-Thereafter, f rapidly rises and reaches the maximal value $f \approx 1$ at $E \approx 5.33$.
-As illustrated in the upper inset of Fig. 12, this 'fully chaotic' phase persists up to $E \approx 5.6$.
-Interestingly, we find that for this range of energies, $f \approx 1$ on a variety of Poincaré surfaces examined (see Fig. 13), so that this may be regarded as a phase of 'global chaos'.
+The near absence of chaos is reflected in f approximately vanishing for $E \leq 3.8$ .
+There is a rather sharp transition to chaos around $E \approx 4$ ( $f \approx 4\%$ , 20%, and 40% at E = 3.85, 4, and 4.1; see the lower inset of Fig. 12).
+This is a bit unexpected from the viewpoint of the KAM theory and might encode a novel mechanism by which KAM tori break down in this system.
+Thereafter, f rapidly rises and reaches the maximal value $f \approx 1$ at $E \approx 5.33$ .
+As illustrated in the upper inset of Fig. 12, this "fully chaotic" phase persists up to $E \approx 5.6$ .
+Interestingly, we find that for this range of energies, $f \approx 1$ on a variety of Poincaré surfaces examined (see Fig. 13), so that this may be regarded as a phase of "global chaos."
 Furthermore, the density of points is uniform on all Poincaré surfaces in this phase of global chaos indicating some sort of ergodicity.
-Additionally, the pendula and breathers are unstable in this phase (see §IV) and it would be interesting to know whether this is the case with all periodic solutions.
-Remarkably, the cessation of the band of global chaos happens to coincide with the energy $E_1^ \approx 5.6$ above which pendulum solutions are always stable (see Fig. 4).
-Beyond $E \approx 5.6$, f decreases gradually to zero as $E \to \infty$.
-Interestingly, the sharp transition to chaos at $E \approx 4$ is also reflected in the JM curvature of §V going from being positive for E < 4 to admitting both signs for E > 4.
+Additionally, the pendula and breathers are unstable in this phase (see Sec.
+IV) and it would be interesting to know whether this is the case with all periodic solutions.
+Remarkably, the cessation of the band of global chaos happens to coincide with the energy $E_1^{\gamma k} \approx 5.6$ above which pendulum solutions are always stable (see Fig. 4).
+Beyond $E \approx 5.6$ , f decreases gradually to zero as $E \rightarrow \infty$ .
+Interestingly, the sharp transition to chaos at $E \approx 4$ is also reflected in the JM curvature of Sec.
+V going from being positive for E < 4to admitting both signs for E > 4.
 It is noteworthy that the stable to unstable transition energies in pendula also accumulate from both sides at E = 4 (see Fig. 4).

-B. Periodic solutions on the Poincaré surface ' $\varphi_1 = 0$ '
+B. Periodic solutions on the Poincaré surface " $\varphi_1 = 0$ "

 Here, we identify the points on the Poincaré surface corresponding to the periodic pendulum and isosceles solutions.
-Remarkably, careful examination of the Poincaré sections also leads us to a new family of periodic 'choreography' solutions which are defined and discussed further in §VII.
+Remarkably, careful examination of the Poincaré sections also leads us to a new family of periodic "choreography" solutions which are defined and discussed further in Sec.
+VII.